 Tuscan Kale Salad

-Make some delicious Tuscan Kale Salad.
+Make some delicious kale salad recipe.

 I received free samples of Toufayan Pita mentioned in this post.
 By posting this recipe, I am entering a recipe contest sponsored by Toufayan Bakeries and am eligible to win prizes associated with the contest.
 I was not compensated for my time.